Jud42/push_swap/README.md

 	is empty.

 ### Instructions
 The goal of the game is to sort the numbers in **stack a** in ascending order.
-For this do, we have the following instructions:
+For this, we have the following instructions:

 **Instructions** |                          **Actions**
 ---- | ----